 On the heels of touring for their superb 2015 album Vitals, and as second opening act for twenty one pilots’ epic Emotional Roadshow World Tour (see my concert review), New Orleans band MUTEMATH has dropped a positively stunning new single “Changes.”
 It’s the opening track on their new album of the same name – set for release on September 23.

 Upon first hearing the opening vibrating synth chords, it’s clear that “Changes” is a thing of sonic greatness.
 Our ears are dazed by a gorgeous waterfall of alternating lush and distorted synths, tinkling keyboard and multi-layered percussion.
-Lead singer Paul Meany’s beguiling vocals are sublime, perfectly conveying the slightly melancholy vibe of the track.
+Lead singer Paul Meany’s heartfelt vocals are sublime, perfectly conveying the slightly melancholy vibe of the track.
 The ending piano movement is breathtaking in it’s simplicity.

 “Changes” is both a metaphor for the album itself, which is a re-imagining of Vitals, featuring reworks and remixes by band members and other producers, and an ode to feeling misunderstood amid life’s ever-changing landscape.
 The lyrics are poetic: “I’m just suffering from changes, locked outside for good.
 Paper cut by turning pages, sitting under dust ’cause I’m not understood.”